ISISComputingGroup/ibex_developers_manual/Logging-from-the-archive.md

 An IOC can be made to log values to a file based on the value of a PV.
 Consider whether you IOC needs to do this.

 To add logging to an IOC you need to add info fields to your records.
 The logging is based on a logging PV; when the logging pv switches off (1 to 0) then the period for which it was on will be written into a file in `c:\logs`.
-To define what is in the log file add an info filed of the form:
+To define what is in the log file add an info field of the form:

        info(<info field name>, <value>)

 The value will always have `this_pv` substituted with the pv name of the record the info field is in.

+For the changes to logging to take effect you must have built and run the IOC and then restarted the archiver access process.
+If you have changed or added the archive log rate then the instrument archiver (ARINST) must have been restarted since the IOC was run.

 ### Archive setting

-For a PV to appear either in a header line or a column, or for it to be a trigger it must be archived.
-The rate of archive must be at least as small as the maximum of the logging period and the scan period; otherwise values might be missed.
+For a PV to appear either in a header line or a column, or for it to trigger a log the pv must be archived.
+The rate of archive must be at least as small as the maximum scan period; otherwise values might be missed.
 To add it to the archive use the usual notion (see [finishing touches](IOC-Finishing-Touches#2-archive-pvs) ).

-Example: For a log period of 0.5 and a maximum change of 0.1s use `info(archive, "VAL 0.1")`
+Example: PV changing a maximum of once every 0.1s use `info(archive, "VAL 0.1")`

 ### Formatted PV Value